-Note that if the connection is invalid then Connect is grayed out.
+Note: If the connection is invalid, Connect is grayed out.

 If you wish to invert or tie a pin high, low or Mark Unused:

 - 1. Find the Instance Pin you want to invert or tie high/low - 2.
 Right-click Connection and choose Invert, Tie High, Tie Low or Mark Unused.